AgiMaulana/Instagram-Comments-Scraper/README.md

 `pip install xlrd`

 ## Target the Intagram post
-Before run the script, ensure the targeted Instagram post in the `scraper.py` <br />
+Before run the script, specify the targeted Instagram post in the `scraper.py` <br />
 `driver.get('https://www.instagram.com/p/BqUfulwH6O4/')` <br />
 Change the URL with your post target <br />